onflow/flow-go/CodingConventions.md

    * Use the special `irrecoverable.exception` [error type](https://github.com/onflow/flow-go/blob/master/module/irrecoverable/exception.go#L7-L26)
      to denote an unexpected error (and strip any sentinel information from the error stack).

-     This is for rare scenarios as follows: within a (typically larger) function body, there are multiple calls to other functions that could return sentinels of the same type.
-     While for one call the sentinel type `T` is expected during normal operations, the same sentinel `T` returned from a different function call would mark a critical failure.
+     This is for any scenario when a higher-level function is interpreting a sentinel returned from a lower-level function as an exception.
      To construct an example, lets look at our `storage.Blocks` API, which has a [`ByHeight` method](https://github.com/onflow/flow-go/blob/a918616c7b541b772c254e7eaaae3573561e6c0a/storage/blocks.go#L24-L26) to retrieve _finalized_ blocks by height.
 The following could be a hypothetical implementation:
       ```golang